aasif-iqbal/Redis-Cache-in-Nodejs-MongoDB/Readme.md

 ```

 > [!NOTE]
-> Note: We Don't Need Redis cache to be installed in our local machine to work with nodejs app.
-In nodejs app, we simply use npm install redis, to install and use it in our application.
+> Note: We Need Redis cache to be installed in our local machine to work with nodejs app.

 ## Installing Redis Cache in Our Nodejs App